Dry Rot is not easy to identify and even more difficult to treat.

 05 Remove and replace damaged structures.

 Having treated the timber, one of the final procedures we undertake is to remove wood and structural parts that can no longer ensure safety of your home.
-We replace the affected timber and consider other metalwork methods to isolate structural timbers.
+We then replace the affected timber and consider other metalwork methods to isolate structural timbers.

 06 Improve ventilation